Modern Languages Frequently Asked Questions

 Yes; however college credit cannot be granted for these courses, nor do they count towards the completion of your language requirement.
 If you don't feel confident enough about your foreign language background to continue in College at the Elementary or Intermediate level, we recommend you choose another language and fulfill your requirement at the Introductory level of that language.

-I do want to continue with the language I studied in high school but I am not sure if I should enroll in the elementary or intermediate course?
+I do want to continue with the language I studied in high school but I am not sure if I should enroll in the introductory or intermediate course?

 Placement in the elemenrary or intermediate sequence is determined by your score on the placement exam.
 The First Year Studies Office will provide you with a username and pass code in order to take the on-line test.

-What if the other students in the Intermediate classes have had more French, or Spanish, or German, or Italian, than I've had?
+What if the other students in the Intermediate classes have had more French, or Spanish, or German, or Italian, or Chinese, or Arabic than I've had?
 Won't that make it harder for me?

-No. The Modern Languages faculty knows that students come to our Elementary courses with a wide range of experience.
-All 105-106 and 111-112 courses provide reviews of grammar and vocabulary, as well as cultural material and conversation practice that are new to all students.
+No. The Modern Languages faculty know that students come to our courses with a wide range of experience.
+All courses provide introducations or reviews of grammar and vocabulary, as well as cultural material and conversation practice that are new to all students.